Andy Lewis/Icon Sportswire

 Since 2012, the OPOY has gone to a first-time winner.

 Winning the award multiple times is more common on defense, as J.J.
-Watt and Aaron Donald have won it thrice since 2012.
+Watt and Aaron Donald have won it three times since 2012.